Lai Kuan-lin: 2017–2018: Produce 101 and Wanna One

-2019–present: Disbandment of Wanna One, solo activities, and departure from Cube Entertainment
+2019–2024: Acting debut, departure from Cube Entertainment and retirement

 After Wanna One's disbandment on 31 December 2018, Cube Entertainment announced that Lai would focus on solo activities in China and that he would debut in a new boy group later in the year.
 He was confirmed to be the guest on variety show Happy Camp.

 In January 2019, Lai was confirmed as male lead in Chinese drama A Little Thing Called First Love.
-Lai, alongside Yoo Seon-ho and Ha Neul were chosen as new models for TBJ clothing brand.
+Lai, alongside Yoo Seon-ho and Ha Neul, were chosen as new models for TBJ clothing brand in February 2019.

 On 20 February 2019, Cube Entertainment announced that Lai would participate in a new group project alongside Pentagon's Wooseok titled Wooseok x Kuanlin.
-The unit released their debut extended play, 9801 on 11 March, with the title song "I'm A Star".
+The unit released their debut extended play, 9801, on 11 March, with the title song, "I'm a Star".
 Lai held his first fanmeeting 'Good Feeling' on 6 April at Olympic Hall in Seoul.
 Followed by Bangkok (20 April), Singapore (30 April), Taipei (4 and 20 May) and Hong Kong (11 May).

-In June 2020, Lai was cast in youth drama Don’t Think About Interrupting My Studies as the main lead, Lin Xiao Ran alongside Li Landi as Nan Xiangwan.
+In July 2019, Lai requested to terminate his contract with Cube Entertainment.
+One of the claims Lai made was that Cube Entertainment had sold his artist management rights in China to a third party without notifying him.
+After the legal dispute, Lai moved his career to China.
 On 17 June 2021, the Seoul Central District Court ruled in Lai's favour and ended his contract with Cube Entertainment.

-This brought to a close a two-year dispute that started in July 2019, when Lai requested to terminate his contract.
-One of the claims Lai made was that Cube Entertainment had sold his artist management rights in China to a third party without notifying him.
-The judge agreed with Lai and deemed the contract invalid.
+In June 2020, Lai was cast in youth drama Don't Think About Interrupting My Studies as the main lead, Lin Xiao Ran, alongside Li Landi as Nan Xiangwan.

+In 2021, Lai debuted as film director for the short film Em Chu Em Nie Zi Bo (Winter & Spring Are Fighting).
+The film won for the month of June 2021 in the Rome Prisma Independent Film Awards.
+Lai won best director while the short film won Best of Fest, Best Cinematography, Best Leading Actress and Best Costume Design.

+In June 2024, Lai was photographed with a female companion, sparking rumors of a romantic relationship.
+Two days after the photos surfaced, he announced his decision to "switch career paths" and retire from the entertainment industry.
+In October 2024, Lai appeared in CCTV news footage attending a meeting between Song Tao, head of PRC's Taiwan Affairs Office, and figures from Taiwan’s cultural sector.
+In June 2025, Lai joined the film and television company Wanhe Tianyi as a director.
+In September 2025, Lai was an invited guest at the 2025 China Victory Day Parade in Tiananmen Square.